neondatabase/website/content/docs/guides/branch-promote.md

 Each Neon project has a primary branch.
 In the Neon Console, your primary branch is identified on the **Branches** page by a `PRIMARY` tag.
 You can designate any branch as the primary branch.
 The advantage of the primary branch is that its compute endpoint remains accessible if you exceed your project's limits, ensuring uninterrupted access to data that resides on the primary branch, which is typically the branch used in production.

 - For [Neon Free Tier](/docs/introduction/plans#free-tier) users, the compute endpoint associated with the primary branch is always available.
-- For paying users, the compute endpoint associated with the primary branch is exempt from the limit on simultaneously active computes, ensuring that it is always available.
+- For users on paid plans, the compute endpoint associated with the primary branch is exempt from the limit on simultaneously active computes, ensuring that it is always available.
 Neon has a default limit of 20 simultaneously active computes to protect your account from unintended usage.

 ## Why promote a branch to primary?